syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Rubin & Meiran (2005).md

 **Authors' Main Conclusions/Interpretations:**

--   The [[Effects/Mixing Cost|Mixing Cost]] is primarily driven by **task ambiguity** arising from [[Dimensions/Stimulus Bivalence & Congruency|bivalent stimuli]] that activate competing task sets.
+-   The [[Effects/Mixing Cost|Mixing Cost]] is primarily driven by **task ambiguity** arising from [[Dimensions/Stimulus-Stimulus Congruency]] that activate competing task sets.
 It reflects the need to resolve this bottom-up interference.
 -   The simple requirement to maintain more S-R rules in WM (WM load) does *not* seem to be the primary source of MC, at least when ambiguity is controlled.
 -   MC and [[Effects/Switch Cost|Switch Cost]] are dissociable: stimulus bivalence strongly affects MC but not necessarily SC (especially with disjoint response sets).
 -   Preparation (long [[Dimensions/CSI (Cue-Stimulus Interval)|CSI]]) can reduce, but not always eliminate, the MC associated with bivalent stimuli, by allowing for more effective top-down control to overcome stimulus-driven interference.